Last Updated on March 20, 2023 by Dave Schoenbeck

 Hiring a virtual administrative assistant is one way to reduce the pile of tasks on your plate.
 Further, hiring a virtual bookkeeper lets you focus on the functions of your business rather than the tasks of being paid.

-When you hire an admin assistant, you empower yourself to spend your day as you must—whether you are remote or onsite.
+When you hire an admin assistant, you empower yourself to spend your day as you must—remote or onsite.
 So, using a virtual staff gives you similar freedoms.

 Read on to learn more about how to hire a virtual administrative assistant.